flyingllama87/udp-holepunch/README.md

 ```

 ### Client
+- Sends a packet to the other client with: an index, the time and a short message
 - packets per second (PPS) can be controller with the --pps option.
+- Cancel with ctrl+c or SIGINT to display total summary.
 ```
 ./client-go --server <SERVER_HOSTNAME_OR_IP> --key test2
 Received other client address: <OTHER_CLIENT_IP>:15605